wp-plugins/grabpress/README.txt

 *Bug Fixes:*

- * AUTO-408: When I create a feed using a category with spaces, I do not reveieve any posts.
+ * AUTO-408: When I create a feed using a category with spaces, I do not revieve any posts.
  * AUTO-405: After installing the GrabPress plug-in, my media tab from the admin menu disappears.